The cheek near the tooth is swollen. Swollen cheek - reasons. Incorrect growth of wisdom teeth

 • separation of purulent contents from the ducts;

-• significant swelling in the cheeks (they can be seen from behind the back);
+• significant swelling in the cheek area (visible from behind);

 • increase submandibular lymph nodes(always on both sides, even with swelling of the cheek on the left side, the entire jaw swells);